History of Jersey: Commonwealth and Restoration (1651-1689)

 The Puritan Col. James Heane was appointed Governor of Jersey in 1651.
 There were complaints from islanders about the new resident soldiers.
 Despite the fact that Heane had prohibited looting, many soldiers stole things from islanders and secularised a number of holy buildings, for example burning all the pews in St Helier's church.
 Many soldiers attending services at the island's churches disrespected services because they could not understand them, as Jersey services were in the local French language.
 Printed slips were brought from England which Jerseymen were required to sign, swearing allegiance to the 'Republic of England ... without King or House of Lords'.

-The Royalist landowners could redeem their land by pating between one and two years' income.
+The Royalist landowners could redeem their land by paying between one and two years' income.
 However Jersey's system of rentes were complicated from an English perspective and the process of extracting the value of incomes from the landlords was laborious.
 The Receiver-General stormed because he could not get enough funds for his department, leading to him affronting the Bailiff and being imprisoned in Mont Orgeuil.

 There was concern over the new republican Government's powers to reform Jersey's system of governance.
 At the time, all but one Jurat had been deposed of office and Parliament had prevented any election in the island until it had control of the situation.
 The Council recommended that the island's government be fully restored, but that all entrusted with public office should be freely elected and not to enjoy continuance for life.
 However, before the reforms could be implemented, the English Lord Protector Oliver Cromwell dissolved the Long Parliament in 1653.
 As such, the replacement Parliament recommended that year that ten new Jurats be elected, provided they were loyal to Parliament and to hold office for two years only.
 However, this new Parliament was also dissolved, so only one Jurat remained.
 Attempts were also made to incorporate Jersey into England.
 In 1652, Parliament had treated it as an English county, appointing a county committee, and in 1653, an Instrument decreed that Jersey should send one member to the House of Commons.
 In the end, the States never met during the nine years of the Commonwealth as the Bailiff, Lemprière, refused to call on the Rectors.

 Instead the island was governed by the Royal Court (called L'État or the Court of the Lord Protector).
-Cromwell directly appointed - as opposed to the islanders electing - eleven Jurats to serve on the Court, however many of these were absent and neither able to govern nor administer justice.
+Cromwell directly appointed – as opposed to the islanders electing – eleven Jurats to serve on the Court, however many of these were absent and neither able to govern nor administer justice.